60.0 MB (410.2 KB compressed)

 38.9 x 38.9 cm ⏐ 15.3 x 15.3 in (300dpi)

 Argon (Ar).
 Diagram showing the nuclear composition and electron configuration of an atom of argon-40 (atomic number: 18), the most common terrestrial isotope of this element.
 The nucleus consists of 18 protons (red) and 22 neutrons (blue).
+18 electrons (green) bind to the nucleus in shells (rings), filling the outer (third) electron shell in what is a very stable configuration.
 The stability of an element's outer electrons determines its chemical and physical properties.
 Argon is a noble gas in group 18, period 3, and the p-block of the periodic table.
 An inert gas formed from the decay of potassium-40, it is used in fluorescent lighting and lasers.

 Model release not required.
 Property release not required.